Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Two applications

 \bD A class $\mathcal{C}$ of $\sigma$-structures is defined in terms of \emph{forbidden homomorphisms} if there is some finite set $X$ of finite $\sigma$-structures such that $\mathcal{C}$ is the class of those $\sigma$-structures $\str{A}$ that admit \emph{no} homomorphism $h \colon \str{X} \rightarrow \str{A}$ from any $\str{X} \in X$. \eD

 \bT[Herwig--Lascar] Any class $\mathcal{C}$ of $\sigma$-structures that is defined in terms of forbidden homomorphisms has the extension property for partial automorphisms (EPPA). \eT

 Positive examples include the classes of all (finite) graphs~\cite{Hrushovski}, of (finite) $K_n$-free graphs~\cite{HerwigLascar}, of all (finite) $\sigma$-structures~\cite{Herwig}.
-Known examples of classes $\mathcal{C}$ with (EPPA) that are not defined in terms of forbidden homomorphisms include the class of (finite) conformal $\sigma$-structures, i.e.\ structures for which all cliques in the Gaifman graph are generated by single relational atoms~\cite{HO}.
+Examples of classes $\mathcal{C}$ with (EPPA) that are not defined in terms of forbidden homomorphisms but covered by the immediate specialisation of Theorem~\ref{eppathm} below, are the classes of (finite) conformal $\sigma$-structures, i.e.\ structures for which all cliques in the Gaifman graph are generated by single relational atoms, as treated in~\cite{HO}.
 It appears to be still open whether the class of all tournaments or the class of all $4$-cycle-free graphs have (EPPA).

 \bD We call a solution $\str{A}$ to the instance $(\str{A}_0,P)$ of the extension problem a \emph{fully symmetric solution} if it possesses an atlas $(\str{A},U,(\pi_u)_{u \in U})$ of co-ordinate maps $\pi_u \colon \str{A}\restr u \simeq \str{A}_0$ onto the single co-ordinate structure $\str{A}_0$ such that \bre \item the automorphism group of $\str{A}$ acts transitively on the set $U$ of the co-ordinate domains in a manner compatible with the charts (i.e.\ by symmetries of the atlas that are rigid w.r.t.\ the single co-ordinate structure); \item any two co-ordinate domains $u,u' \in U$ with non-trivial intersection are related by the action of a composition of partial isomorphisms from $P$ in the sense that $p_{u'} \circ p_u^{-1} = p_n \circ \cdots \circ p_1$ for a sequence $w = p_1\cdots p_n \in P^\ast$. \footnote{The equality of partial compositions includes the equality of the domains.
 Recall that we assume $P$ to be closed under inverses; $P^\ast$ can be understood as either the set of finite words over the alphabet $P$, or, equivalently as the set of walks in an incidence pattern $\I_P = ( \{ 0 \}, P)$ with a site $0$ and loops for $p \in P$.} \ere \eD